A Graph Sufficiency Perspective for Neural Networks: Exact Sufficiency with Region Separation

 This motivates our next investigation of sufficiency through region-separating representations: instead of requiring infinite anchor points over the full support of $X$, we aim to show that neural networks can distinguish the relevant statistical modes of $X$ that determine $P(Y \mid X)$ --- which means neural network does not need to be injective, but still preserves sufficiency (or approximately so) for structured random variables.

-In this section, we shall consider general transformation $T$, not just neural network, and pinpoint the region-separating property to ensure sufficiency.
-Then, in the next two sections, we prove that fully-connected layer and convolutional layer are region-separating transformation.
+We shall first consider general transformation $T$, not just neural network, and pinpoint the region-separating property to ensure sufficiency.
+Then we prove that fully-connected layer and convolutional layer are region-separating transformation in the next two sections.